What is the Tactile System?

 Some children experience difficulty with processing the tactile information they encounter in everyday life.
 They may be overly sensitive (hypersensitive) to tactile input, causing them to withdraw from or avoid certain tactile experiences.
 To them, even the most simple touch experiences may be unpleasant or even painful.

-Children who are hypersensitive to tactile input may avoid getting their hands or face messy, steering away from activities like fingerpainting, play dough, and even eating certain foods.
+Children who are hypersensitive to tactile input may avoid getting their hands or face messy, steering away from tactile sensory activities like fingerpainting, play dough, and even eating certain foods.
+This is known as tactile defensiveness.
 They may struggle with certain hygiene tasks, having extreme reactions or tantrums during toothbrushing, bathing, and haircuts.
 Tolerating certain types of clothing may be difficult.

 Other children may have the opposite experience, seeking out more tactile input to give their bodies what they need.
 These children love to touch and be touched.
 They crave hugs, sit very closely to another person, and seek out different textures and touch experiences.
 They may “fiddle” with objects in their hands, rubbing them, turning them over and over, squeezing them.
 They may seem fearless, touching everything they see, even objects that might be dangerous.